-- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the review; and - b) no contraventions of any applicable code of professional conduct in relation to the review.
+- a) no contraventions of the auditor independence requirements of the {\it Corporations Act 2001} in - b) no contraventions of any applicable code of professional conduct in relation to the review.

 This declaration is in respect of the Commonwealth Bank of Australia and the entities it controlled during the period.